metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Version 2.0.2: Changed layout of tabs - the order is now Artists, Works, Genres and Tag-mapping.
 The help tab has been much reduced as it was of limited assistance and difficult to maintain.
 There is a lot of context-sensitive help and  the readme file contains the latest full documentation.
 Added a check-box on the genres tab to enable/disable genre filtering (previously the genre names would have to be blank to eliminate filtering and in any case this was buggy).
 A general code tidy-up has led to significant performance enhancements.
 The only significant slowing factor is now the unavoidable MusicBrainz 1 look-up per second constraint (for looking up works).
-A number of changes have been made to the way in which "extended" metadata is supplied - i.e. where title metatdata is combined with the "canonical" MusicBrainz work names.
+A number of changes have been made to the way in which "extended" metadata is supplied - i.e. where title metadata is combined with the "canonical" MusicBrainz work names.
 Hopefully the result is a more consistent and helpful presentation.
 Also some minor changes to the way in which text is eliminated to arrive at part names, including a new option on the "advanced" tab to "Allow blank part names for arrangements and part recordings, if an arrangement/partial label is provided" (see documentation under the advanced tab section for more details).
 Plus bug fixes.

 Version 2.0.1: Minor update to add _composer_lastnames variable.